Everest Base Camp Trek

 • Transportations

-Sagarmatha National Park & Khumbu Rural Municipality entrance permits.
+Sagarmatha National Park permit and Khumbu Rural Municipality entrance fee.

 • Meals